JustAnotherStrange/wallpapers/README.md

 I picked them by what looks cool.
 Pretty simple.

+If you have any good ones to submit, make an issue. with high-res files of the image.

 I will continue to add more wallpapers and sources as I find them.

 **Enjoy!**